LRFPV2/DroneCAN-Power-Module/README.md

 See [Beyond Robotix Gitbooks ArduinoCAN documentation](https://beyond-robotix.gitbook.io/docs/can-node-system/arduino-dronecan) for more information!

+We have a big tutorial here which runs through integrating a sensor: [Arduino DroneCAN tutorial](https://beyond-robotix.gitbook.io/docs/can-node-system/arduino-dronecan/thermocouple-tutorial)

 ## Currently Supported Hardware

 This repository is plug and play with the Beyond Robotix CAN node series!